FAQ: How do the ARPA COBRA subsidies interact with the extension of certain timeframes relief?

 Generally, a participant’s DCAP reimbursement amount in a calendar year is limited to $5,000 if the employee is married and filing a joint return or if the employee is a single parent (or $2,500 if the employee is married filing separately).
 Further, any account balances available at the end of the plan year are forfeited (unless the DCAP permits a grace period).

-That said, the Consolidated Appropriations Act of 2021 (CAA) provides employers with relief options related to administering health FSAs and DCAPs.
+The Consolidated Appropriations Act of 2021 (CAA), passed by Congress in December 2020, provides employers with relief options related to administering health FSAs and DCAPs.
 One such option provided by the CAA is that employers are permitted, if they choose, to allow up to the full year-end DCAP account balance to carry over into the subsequent plan year (a feature otherwise limited to health FSAs and capped at $550 as indexed).
 The CAA also permits an extended grace period up to 12-months (otherwise limited to 2.5 months) after the end of the plan year.
 Both the carryover and extended grace period provisions are applicable to plan years ending in 2020 and 2021.

 FAQ: Can employers provide employees an incentive, such as a gift card or other cash payment, to receive the COVID-19 vaccine?